- To ensure the quality and safety of your drinking water, consider using Tap Score’s water testing kits.

 Learn more about the quality and mineral makeup of the groundwater where you’re located.
 Swampy and marshy grounds have higher chances of tannin contamination.
 For example, states in New England, the southwest, and the northwest are more prone to these contaminants.

 Be sure to get your yellow water tested in an accredited lab.
 Once you identify the reason for your yellow water, it’ll be easier to fix the issue that’s turning your water into an unappetizing yellow cocktail.
-Start by inspecting the condition of your supply pipes and replacing the rusty old ones if necessary.

 The Drinking Water team is committed to helping you achieve clean and healthy water from every tap in your home.
 That’s why we consult with experts in the field, such as our on-staff consultant, James Layton.

 With James’ expert feedback and our own extensive research and testing methodology, we’ve compiled a wealth of material to educate and inform you about water quality, water treatment, and other topics related to drinking water.

 Perhaps one of these articles contains the information you’re looking for: